AIM-Harvard/SlicerRadiomics/README.md

 - Install CMake if you didn't already use it to build Slicer pip install cmake

-- Use cmake to configure and generate make files for SlicerRadiomics
+- Use cmake to configure and generate make files for SlicerRadiomics, make sure thate Slicer_DIR is set to the Slicer build you installed scikit to.

 - make.
 The pyradiomics package will get installed in the Slicer python install directory.
+You can then add the Slicer Radiomics extension as a Qt scripted module.